phiamo/MopaBootstrapBundle/Resources/doc/including_bootstrap.md

 MopaBootstrapBundle Twitters Bootstrap integration
 ==================================================

-We decided not to take the bootstrap distribution into this repo to seperate concerns more efficently.
+We decided not to take the twitter/bootstrap distribution into this repo to seperate concerns more efficently.
-So you have to include bootstrap in some manner into your project, here are some examples on howto do it:
+So you have to include twitter/bootstrap in some manner into your project, here are some examples on howto do it

-# (RECOMMENDED) Include in your project composer.json / composer.lock:
+Since symfony2.1 will use composer (http://www.getcomposer.org) to organize dependencies, it is highly recommended to ease your life to do it the recommended way

-Since symfony2.1 will use composer (http://www.getcomposer.org) to organize dependencies, it is highly recommended to ease your life to do it this way:
+## Include in your project composer.json (RECOMMENDED):

-# Managing twitters/bootstrap installation automatically
+### Managing twitter/bootstrap installation automatically

-To have composer managing twitters bootstrap too, you can either run it with --install-suggests or add the following to your composer.json:
+To have composer managing twitter/bootstrap too, you can either run it with --install-suggests or add the following to your composer.json (recommended):

 ```json
 {